filoxo/single-spa-example-shared-styled-components/README.md

 - These are implemented within the same repo **for illustration purposes**.
 In an organizational setting, each of the modules should be in its own repo.
 - While the styleguide uses styled-components, I chose to implement the local styles for navbar using CSS modules to show that applications can be autonomous when choosing which style technologies they'd like to use.
-- The "Webpack System external interop" bug is unrelated to styled-components.
-Its simply an artifact of module interop.
 - How to test applications that consume styleguide components is not ideal, and something that will hopefully change in the future.
   - ESM support in Jest is planned
   - maybe it would be possible to create a Systemjs module resolver?